Difficulty: Easy, Asked-in: Facebook, Amazon, Uber, LinkedIn, Bloomberg

 Can we further optimize the above approach and solve it using a single loop?
 Can we reduce the second traversal to fill the zero at the end?
 Let's think!

-So, when the element at X[i] is non-zero, instead of updating X[j] with X[i], if we swap the element at index i with index j, then we wouldn’t need to fill the rest of the array with zeroes at the end.
-All non-zero elements will be moved to the end due to swapping.
+So, when the element X[i] is non-zero, instead of updating X[j] with X[i], if we swap the element at index i with the element at index j (first zero elements), then we wouldn't need to fill the rest of the array with zeroes at the end.
+All zero elements will be moved to the end due automatically to the swapping.
 Think!

 Note: This solution idea is similar to the partition process of the quick sort.